Ten-valley excitonic complexes in charge-tunable monolayer WSe$_2$: Main

-At $V_{\mathrm{G}} \sim \qty{4.7}{\volt}$, the filling of the $Q/Q$' valleys and the appearance of $M$ denotes regime IV.
-We note that, determined by the g-factor of the $Q/Q$' valleys, these valleys will show a Zeeman-splitting and lose their degeneracy.
-Depending on this shift, it is possible that the $Q$' valley populates before the $Q$ valley, and the many-body complex would then only interact with three additional Fermi reservoirs rather than six.
+At $V_{\mathrm{G}} \sim \qty{4.7}{\volt}$, the filling of the Q/Q' valleys and the appearance of $M$ denotes regime IV.
+We note that, determined by the g-factor of the Q/Q' valleys, these valleys will show a Zeeman splitting and lose their degeneracy.
+Depending on this shift, it is possible that the Q' valley populates before the Q valley, and the many-body complex would then only interact with three additional Fermi reservoirs rather than six.
 This means that the observed complex under a strong magnetic field would consist of up to 14 particles rather than 20.
-However, we estimate the g-factor in the $Q$ valleys to be around $g_{Q}\sim\num{1}$ \cite{forste_exciton_2020} and therefore do not expect a selective population of the $Q/Q$' valleys at \qty{8}{\tesla}.
+However, we estimate the g-factor in the Q valleys to be around $g_{Q}\sim\num{1}$ \cite{forste_exciton_2020} and therefore do not expect a selective population of the Q/Q' valleys at \qty{8}{\tesla}.

-Strikingly, the Landau level resonances disappear upon filling the $Q/Q$' valleys, and $M$ emerges as a single, broadened feature for both polarizations.
-This is surprising, because in photoluminescence (PL) experiments (see Extended Data Fig.~\ref{fig:S4PL_WSe2}), Landau level resonances are observed after filling of the $Q/Q$' valleys.
-We speculate that the availability of additional reservoirs enhances the pure dephasing via scattering processes between $K$ and $Q$, broadening individual contributions to the resonance to an extent that they are irresolvable.
-However, further investigations are required to understand intervalley scattering and its impact on the optical response.
+Strikingly, the Landau level resonances disappear upon filling the Q/Q' valleys, and $M$ emerges as a single, broadened feature for both polarizations.
+We speculate that the availability of additional reservoirs (i.e. the Q/Q' valleys) enhances the pure dephasing via scattering processes between K and Q, broadening the individual contributions to the resonance to an extent that they are irresolvable.
+This explanation is supported by magneto-optic photoluminescence (PL) experiments (see Extended Data Fig.~\ref{fig:S5PL_WSe2}) where Landau level resonances stemming from the upper K valley are observed for the $M$ exciton.
+Crucially, we observe only resonances for Landau levels that lie energetically below the Q/Q' valley onset, where scattering is unfavorable, and no resonances for Landau levels above the Q/Q' valley onset.
+Nonetheless, further investigations are required to understand intervalley scattering and its impact on the optical response.